Trying to Conceive? Follow This 90-Day Preconception Checklist

 Feeling overwhelmed?
 We get it!
 Never hesitate to ask your Care Team for support.
 They are always happy to offer expert advice if you are feeling unsure about what to do.

-Mental Health and Support
+Mental Health & Support

 One of the best ways to care for your mental health is to utilize all the available resources that your fertility clinic provides.

-Incorporate Stress Management and Meditation
+Incorporate Stress Management

 To aid in stress management and relaxation, we offer free Fertile Yoga classes that incorporate gentle movement and meditation, taught by founder Lisa Rosenthal.
 Lisa also serves as Illume Fertility's dedicated Patient Advocate, offering one-on-one emotional support throughout your journey.

-Why is this important?
+Did you know?
 Meditation can lower stress levels by decreasing your heart rate and slowing your breathing, allowing you to relax and destress.
 Lowering levels of cortisol, the stress hormone, has also been shown to increase positive fertility outcomes.

-We know that while it is exciting preparing for a pregnancy, it can also increase unforeseen stress and anxiety.
-If you want some extra support, we suggest finding a social worker that specializes in fertility or family building.
+We know that while it is exciting preparing for a pregnancy, it can also increase stress and anxiety levels.
+It can be helpful to seek the advice and expertise of a fertility counselor during this process.

-Financial and Insurance Considerations
+Financial & Insurance Considerations

 Check Health Insurance Coverage

-Your first step: confirm your health insurance coverage and family-building benefits allowance.
+Your first step: Confirm your health insurance coverage and family-building benefits allowance.
 All plans are different per patient, so it’s important to ask all the right questions.

-Next step: make a plan with your partner, if applicable.
+Next step: Make a plan with your partner, if applicable.
 How much will all this cost, realistically?
 How much will you need to save each month?
 Budgeting and planning now can save you a lot of time, stress, and money later.

 The Final Checkmark: Conceive